-“Iridescent” is my senior year graphic design capstone.
-It is an extended metaphor which uses iridescent color to highlight pivotal moments in my life that changed how I thought of myself or the world.
-My personal goal was to reflect on my own life’s iridescent moments while also inspiring viewers to become aware of their own.
+Iridescent is an extended metaphor which uses iridescent color to highlight pivotal moments in my life that changed how I thought of myself or the world.
+My personal goal is to reflect on my own life’s iridescent moments while also inspiring viewers to become aware of their own.

 All of us experience the same life from 7.5 billion different perspectives.
 The rising sun, the sounds of the city, the streaks of planes passing overhead, the smell of home, the gift of iced coffee on a hot day, the feeling of falling in love, the moment you realize you’re not, the belly ache of laughter, the awkward smiles, the nervous greetings, the heat of the moment, the blessing and curse of time, the desire to play, the feeling of rain on your skin, the realization that today was a good day, the inside jokes, the way music makes you dance, the energized feeling after a long nap, the realization that there was life before you, the earth and all it has to offer us in such a short lifetime, and the infinite list of things that make each of us human.